JoeUgly/How_to/README.md

 Our workbook will have 3 sheets.
 The first (named sample_log) will be where we select the industry from a dropdown list.
 The second sheet (named iu_param_table) will be where we store the table that contains all the industries and their parameters.
 The third sheet (named get_param) will be where we put all the logic of our formulas.
 The sample_log sheet will have cells referencing the get_param sheet, so that whatever result we get on the get_param sheet will also display on the sample_log sheet.

-The following sections provide a walkthrough for recreating this woorkbook's fincionality.
-However, I strongly suggest using the workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.
-These sections should provide the necessary insight.

 <br/><br/>